 A 2015 study seems to support humans’ affinity for sharing with strangers, finding that 45 percent of survey respondents confided in people they weren't close with.
 In fact, the popular secret-sharing community PostSecret, in which people anonymously mail their secrets written on a postcard, was founded on the idea of sharing without consequence.
 Reddit forums devoted to confessions provide other avenues to sharing secrets—though experts wouldn’t recommend putting anyone’s dirty laundry on the internet.

 Consider waiting it out

 Also consider waiting a few days—or even just a few hours—to see if you still feel the itch to gossip after the initial excitement has worn away.
-Divorce attorney Gabrielle Hartley, the co-author of Better Apart: The Radically Positive Way To Separate, said she has found this useful in her career in the small community of Southampton, Massachusetts, where she lives and works.
+Divorce attorney Gabrielle Hartley, the co-author of Better Apart: The Radically Positive Way To Separate, said she has found this useful in her career in the small community of Northampton, Massachusetts, where she lives and works.
 “I run into people at the grocery store, at the gym at the yoga class, on Halloween—you just cannot share anything,” she said.
-“In fact, within the context of a small town practitioner, you realize how it would adversely impact not only your life but your kids’ life, nevermind the responsibility with your profession.”
+“In fact, within the context of a small town practitioner, you realize how it would adversely impact not only your life but your kids’ life, never mind the responsibility with your profession.”
 Earlier in her career, when she had the urge to fill her husband in on incendiary information about new friends he’d wanted to invite over for dinner (whom she already knew through the context of her job), she’d say “I’m not sure that family is my cup of tea.”
 Then, maybe years later, she’d tell him a vague story without any context to tie back to the person.
 “It’s not that interesting after a while,” Hartley said.